c-dagger/fwd-production-problems/pp-03/readme.md

 order, spread equally across the entire viewport.

-5. Bragging rights if you can accomplish all of these without setting special flex item properties on any individual list item.f
+5. Bragging rights if you can accomplish all of these without setting special flex item properties on any individual list item.